dyno-might/dyno-might.github.io/_posts/2021-12-07-reasons-and-persons.md

 You live with a group of utterly rational and self-interested people on an island, gathering coconuts to survive.

 Tired of working so hard, Alice builds a machine and implants it in her brain.
 This machine leaves her rational *except* when it comes to fulfilling threats, which she always does regardless of the damage to herself.
 She announces to the group, “*I will gather no more coconuts.
-Either you do it for me, or I’ll burn the coconut trees and we'll all starve*.”
+Either you do it for me, or I burn the coconut trees and we all starve*.”

-You regretfully conclude that your only choice is to capitulate.
+You regretfully conclude that your best choice is to capitulate.
 But every night as you gather coconuts for Alice, you wonder, where did you go wrong?

 Eventually, you realize: Upon arrival on the island, your first task should have been to implant a machine in *your* brain and promise, "*If anyone else installs any machines in their brains, then* I *will burn the coconut trees*."